-When choosing between the best Masters in Finance programs, job prospects are key.
+The potential job prospects of a Master in Finance program is key to making your decision.
 If a school has better links with the top companies you want to work for, you want to know, right?

 The Financial Times gives all schools a career progression ranking based on the size of the companies alumni work for three years after graduating, as well as their seniority within firms.